deislabs/deislabs.io/content/posts/using-docker-in-bundles.md

 give the bundle elevated permission with the [Allow Docker Host Access](https://porter.sh/configuration/#allow-docker-host-access) setting.
-This is because giving a container access to the host's Docker socket, or running a container with `--privileged` has security implications for the underlying host, and should only be given to trusted containers, or in this case trusted bundles.
+This is because giving a container access to the host's Docker socket, or running a container with `--privileged`, has security implications for the underlying host, and should only be given to trusted containers, or in this case trusted bundles.

 Let the whales speak!